MarcelSimader/ViT/README.md

 # ViT

-ViT is a whitty plugin for Vim LaTeX support!
+ViT is a witty plugin for Vim LaTeX support!
 This project is in an incredibly early stage, don't rely on it in any way and don't expect anything of it.
 Changes are made to my whim, or vim...
 I'll see myself out.
 But really, this project is basically an efficiency tool for myself, so if you want to use it that is on you.